 Use the author’s last name followed by the year of publication.

-For two authors, use both names every time you cite.
+For two authors, use both names every time you cite them.

 For three or more, use the first author’s last name and et al. after that.

-For text sources use a page number or describe the location, for video or audio sources use a time stamp to locate the quote.
+For text sources use a page number or describe the location; for video or audio sources use a time stamp to locate the quote.

 For parenthetical citations with more than one source listed, use semicolons between each source: (Casas, 2018; Hinle et al., 2015; Aziz & Schmidt, 2018)